byrd-polar/fluid-earth/README.md

 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app
 running.
-Edit a component file in `src`, save it, and reload the page to see
+Edit a component file in `src`, save it, and the page should
-your changes.
+automatically reload with your changes.

 ## Building and running in production mode